 We will collect this data indirectly from NCS RCB.

 UKYS staff may also have the opportunity to participate in interviews and surveys about their experience with the programme.
-We will ask for consent from participants before collecting this data.
-Our handling of this data will be as below.
+We will ask for consent from participants to participate in the research before the interview / survey begins.
+Please note that this is not the same as consenting to the processing of personal data, which will be processed on the basis of legitimate interests as set out in this privacy notice.

 What do we do with information we collect?